 My summer camp experience gave me an ease with learning names and helping children feel comfortable in new environments.
 Handling and showing animals was also a very special part of my position there.
 Watching a child’s reaction to meeting a great horned owl, an agouti, or a tamandua (or numerous other animals I was privileged to work with) was an amazing experience.
 I have always had a fascination for the animal kingdom and I enjoy bringing that knowledge and love to the kindergarten classroom.

 In addition to zoology, general science has always been an area of special interest for me.
 As the Rhoades School grew and could accommodate more students, a science position was added for grades kindergarten through second.
 It was an honor to be asked to teach with Mrs. Roxanne Hunker.
 I instructed primary science (alongside kindergarten) for four years and stepped down from that position when Mr. Ruppert and I decided to become parents.
-Beginning three years ago, I was privileged to be stepping back into that role as the kindergarten science teacher for both classes.
+Beginning four years ago, I was privileged to be stepping back into that role as the kindergarten science teacher for both classes.

 My husband, Rhoades teacher Paul Ruppert, and I were thrilled to become parents when we traveled to China in February 2006 to bring home our beautiful daughter, Joy.
 We looked forward to the day when she could join us at Rhoades.
-Joy started kindergarten in 2010 with Mrs. Sugarman and she graduated from Rhoades this past June.
-She truly enjoyed her time here and is off and running as a tenth grade student at San Dieguito Academy.
+Joy started kindergarten in 2010 with Mrs. Sugarman and she graduated from Rhoades in 2019.
+She truly enjoyed her time here and is in eleventh grade at San Dieguito Academy.
 We are delighted that we have such strong family ties to Rhoades.

 In my free time, I enjoy spending time with family, friends, cooking, and writing children’s books.
 We have four sweet pets at home-three cats and one dog, who keep me busy as well!